shakslmao/Internet-of-Things-Server-Chat-Room-/README.md

 - `std::string message`: The raw message content, expected to include a recipient username, followed by a colon, and then the actual message.
 - `struct sockaddr_in &client_address`: A reference to the senders network address structure.
 - `uwe::socket &sock`: A reference to the socket object used for network communication.
-- `bool &exit_loop`: A reference to a boolean variable controlling the server's main event loop, not directly used in this function.
+- `bool &exit_loop`: A reference to a boolean variable controlling the servers main event loop, not directly used in this function.

 **Extract the Recipients Username and Message**